Encode Once, Decode Never: Reusing Audio LM Internals for Efficient Temporal Localization: Introduction

-We propose a new approach, \emph{frame-level internal tool use}, that bridges \textbf{frame-level temporal understanding} and \textbf{tool-augmented modeling} in audio LMs.
-Instead of forcing the audio LM to generate timestamps in text form, we train it to use an \emph{internal} tool that operates directly on the model's own representations.
+We propose a new approach, \emph{internal frame-level reuse}, that performs frame-level temporal localization and obviates the need for tool-augmented modeling in audio LMs.
+The key observation is simple: the audio LM has already encoded the input audio into a sequence of frame-level representations.
+Rather than forcing the model to re-derive temporal information through expensive token generation, we train a lightweight prediction head to read timestamps \emph{directly} from these existing representations.
+No external model is needed for temporal localization.
 In our framework, the model learns to reuse its audio representations (including decoder outputs that are normally discarded, because they are not needed for token generation) to produce a probability distribution over audio frames for a given audio event query and to invoke external code to extract the relevant timestamps directly.
-The audio LM’s decoder, conditioned on a text prompt (e.g., “When did the second speaker start talking?”), learns to produce a frame-level alignment over its own audio representations.
+The audio LM's decoder, conditioned on a text prompt (e.g., ``When did the second speaker start talking?''), learns to produce a frame-level alignment over its own audio representations.
 Simple, deterministic Python functions (e.g., peak detection, thresholding) are then applied to extract precise timestamps from this output distribution.

-Our work draws inspiration from work on vision LMs like Molmo and HiMTok \citep{clark2026molmo2openweightsdata, deitke2024molmopixmoopenweights, wang2025himtoklearninghierarchicalmask}, where the model learns precise spatial and temporal grounding in visual inputs (images and videos).
+Our work draws inspiration from work on vision LMs like Molmo and HiMTok \citep{clark2026molmo2openweightsdata, deitke2024molmopixmoopenweights, wang2025himtoklearninghierarchicalmask}, where the model learns precise spatial and temporal localization in visual inputs (images and videos).
 In Molmo, for example, the model is trained to generate pixel-level x-y coordinates and temporal indices corresponding to objects or events as part of its chain-of-thought and not through the use of external tools.
-In addition, recent work like ChronusOmni \citep{Chen2025ChronusOmniIT} also generates times and locations without external assistance, and uses an auxiliary reinforcement learning task to improve temporal grounding in video.
+In addition, recent work like ChronusOmni \citep{Chen2025ChronusOmniIT} also generates times and locations without external assistance, and uses an auxiliary reinforcement learning task to improve temporal localization in video.